Williamsrandrew86/SOL-data-project/README.md

 ## 2. Data Architecture

 I created a data architure flow for the Data Engineering Zoomcamp 2024.
-This flows is for a batching processing.

 ![data architecture](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/Screenshot%202024-04-18%20011918.png)

+"The source data is located in a github repository for public and easy access.
+The first Python block

+#### Imports the data
+#### Drops unused columns
+#### Deals with messy columns to convert them to numeric
+#### Adds -9999 for null values as an error code.
+#### Pushes the data to two separate raw files in BigQuery

 ## 3.Technology Used